 Organisational Activities: Executive Board, Arbitration Panel and General Meetings Status: Expanding Description The RIPE NCC supports twice-yearly RIPE NCC General Meetings (GMs).
 At these GMs, members vote annually on the RIPE NCC Financial Report and on the Charging Scheme for the following year.
 Members can also exercise their rights to vote in Executive Board elections and on resolutions, such as amendments to the RIPE NCC Articles of Association.
 The RIPE NCC also supports a neutral and objective arbitration panel that exists to resolve any disputes relating to its services and evaluate any resource requests made by the RIPE NCC for its own infrastructure or services.
-Measurable Usag N/A e Allows RIPE NCC members' interests to be represented by the Executive Roard FTEs: 2.9 by the Executive Board Gives members the opportunity to give feedback directly to the Executive Board on the RIPE NCC's Activity Plan and Budget Allows members to approve the RIPE NCC Charging Scheme and Financial Report Gives a level of transparency on the management and the strategies of the RIPE NCC that gives members and other interested parties sufficient information to give feedback on any of activity/decision/change Costs: 454 CAPEX:
+Measurable Usag e Benefits Allows RIPE NCC members' interests to be represented by Executive Board FTEs: 2.9 Gives members the opportunity to give feedback directly to the Executive Board on the RIPE NCC's Activity Plan and Budget Allows members to approve the RIPE NCC Charging Scheme and Financial Report Gives a level of transparency on the management Costs: 463 and the strategies of the RIPE NCC that gives members and other interested parties sufficient information to give feedback on any of activity/ decision/change CAPEX: -